MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-hybrid-connectivity.md

   - Server side conversation history, Archiving, Unified Contact Store, HighRes Photo requires Exchange 2013 or later, and you must enable OAuth Server to Server communication.
 For more information, see [Manage server-to-server authentication (OAuth) and partner applications in Skype for Business Server 2015](https://technet.microsoft.com/en-us/library/jj204817.aspx).

-For details on co-existence with Exchange Server, including support criteria and limitations in various combinations of on-premises and online, see [Feature support](../plan-your-deployment/integrate-with-exchange/integrate-with-exchange.md#feature_support) in[Plan to integrate Skype for Business and Exchange](../plan-your-deployment/integrate-with-exchange/integrate-with-exchange.md).
+For details on co-existence with Exchange Server, including support criteria and limitations in various combinations of on-premises and online, see [Feature support](../plan-your-deployment/integrate-with-exchange/integrate-with-exchange.md#feature_support) in [Plan to integrate Skype for Business and Exchange](../plan-your-deployment/integrate-with-exchange/integrate-with-exchange.md).

 ## Administrator credentials
 <a name="BKMK_Credentials"> </a>